-Surety bonds protect consumers by ensuring that Technical Safety BC licensed gas and electrical contractors adhere to their legal responsibilities to correct non-compliant work.
+Surety bonds are a compliance tool which protect consumers by ensuring that Technical Safety BC licensed gas and electrical contractors adhere to their legal responsibilities to correct non-compliant work.
 Currently, Technical Safety BC requires a $10,000 surety bond as a condition of both gas and electrical contractor licences.
 These bonds provide a source of funds to correct non-compliances in the event that the licence holder (contractor) cannot or will not remediate the non-compliance(s).

 How does a contractor obtain a surety bond?

 What happens to a Contractor’s Licence when a bond is called?

 If a provincial safety manager calls a bond, the licence is suspended.
 Once the licence is suspended the contractor is no longer authorized to obtain permits or perform regulated work in the province until a new bond is submitted to Technical Safety BC.

 When can a safety manager call a bond?